Towards 2-derivators for formal $\infty$-category theory: Background

-\end{defn} More details on biadjunctions and biequivalences can be found in \cite{verity2011enriched}. \begin{axm} (HDer 4) Every $2$-functor $f\colon A\to B$ in $\Dia$ induces an biadjoint triple

-providing \emph{2-categorical homotopy Kan extensions}\footnote{An analogous notion can be found in \cite{nunes2018pseudo} with the name ``pseudo-Kan extensions''.
-The main difference is that we are considering strict $2$-functors instead of pseudofunctors.}. \end{axm} In order to prove that this axiom holds in familiar cases, we will need some preliminary results.
-The proof of the next result is totally formal and can be adapted representably to other contexts, provided it does hold in $\Cat$ as we show shortly. \begin{prop} Let $g\colon A\to B$ and $f\colon B\to A$ be functors between the categories $A$ and $B$.
-Suppose there exist two natural transformations $\eta\colon\id_B\Rightarrow gf$ and $\epsilon\colon fg\Rightarrow\id_A$ such that $\epsilon f \cdot f\eta$ and $g\epsilon\cdot\eta g$ are natural isomorphisms.
+\end{defn} Similarly to ordinary adjunctions, biadjunctions can also be characterized homwise by specifying for each object $a$ in $\A$ and each object $b$ in $\B$ an equivalence of categories $\A(fb,a)\cong\B(b,ua)$, which is pseudonatural both in $a$ and in $b$.
+These two definitions are equivalent by the Yoneda lemma for bicategories (see e.g.\ Chapter 8 of \cite{JohYau:2-cat}).
+Next, we provide a criterion for detecting biadjunctions that generalizes a perhaps little-known result from ordinary category theory, which we recall below. \begin{prop} Let $g\colon A\to B$ and $f\colon B\to A$ be functors between the categories $A$ and $B$.
+Suppose there exist two natural transformations $\eta\colon\id_B\Rightarrow gf$ and $\epsilon\colon fg\Rightarrow\id_A$ such that the triangle composites $\epsilon f \cdot f\eta$ and $g\epsilon\cdot\eta g$ are natural isomorphisms.
 Then $f$ is left adjoint to $g$. \end{prop} \begin{proof} We need to show that the triangular identities hold, namely we have to prove

 commute for a suitable choice of $\eta'$ and $\epsilon'$.
 If we call $\Phi\coloneqq\epsilon f \cdot f\eta$ and $\Theta\coloneqq g\epsilon\cdot\eta g$, we have $\Phi^{-1}\Phi=\id_f=\Phi\Phi^{-1}$ and $\Theta^{-1}\Theta=\id_g=\Theta\Theta^{-1}$.
 Taking $\eta'\coloneqq\Theta^{-1}f\cdot\eta$ and $\epsilon'\coloneqq\epsilon$, we observe that